Openbox: Pipe menus

 Openbox has a dynamic menu system that uses "pipe menus".
 A menu item in a piped menu system can accept the standard output of a shell script (or other executable) in order to generate a sub-menu.
-Because the script runs every time the pointer activates it, and because the script can assess environmental conditions, piped menus enable conditional branching to be built into the menu system.
-A static menu system as used on most window managers gets its layout once, when the window manager is restarted, and will not have the ability to modify the menu layout depending on environmental factors.
+Because the script runs every time the pointer activates it, and as the script can assess environmental conditions, piped menus enable conditional branching to be built into the menu system.
+When the window manager is restarted, a static menu system as used on most window managers gets its layout once and will not have the ability to modify the menu layout depending on environmental factors.